 Note: This post may contain affiliate links.
 At no additional cost to you, I may earn a small commission from purchases made using them.
 TTRPGkids uses this to keep the site going.
 Read full disclosure here.

-Why consider alternative or kid-focused minis?
+Why consider alternative or kid-focused minis in tabletop games?

 You 100% can use your normal TTRPG minis for games with your kids as long as you are comfortable with it, but there can be a lot of reasons that you want your kids to have their own minis: